 Choose dairy dailyiStock/Floortje

 Dairy haters, listen up: Women who ate the most low-fat dairy products had a lower risk of type 2 diabetes, according to a recent study of more than 82,000 women published in the Journal of Nutrition.
 Researchers think that certain milk proteins increase insulin secretion.
-Interaction among nutrients such as vitamin D, calcium, and magnesium may also lower the risk of diabetes.
-Another factor: If you're filling up on dairy, you may be less likely to eat other foods, such as sweetened beverages or snacks, which can raise diabetes risk.
-(Could you have diabetes?
-Don't miss these surprising diabetes symptoms.)
-Use the news: Swap your usual bagel or muffin breakfast for yogurt (mix in berries and nuts for a filling, nutritious parfait), enjoy a glass of skim milk with fruit for dessert, and snack on a low-fat string cheese with a couple of whole-grain crackers to quench pre-dinner cravings.
+Interaction among nutrients such as vitamin D, calcium, and magnesium may also prevent diabetes.
+Another factor: If you’re filling up on dairy, you may be less likely to eat other foods, such as sweetened beverages or snacks, which can raise diabetes risk.
+Swap your usual bagel or muffin breakfast for yogurt (mix in berries and nuts for a filling, nutritious parfait), enjoy a glass of skim milk with fruit for dessert, and snack on a low-fat string cheese with a couple of whole-grain crackers to quench pre-dinner cravings.

 Eat the rainbowiStock/zeljkosantrac